All about the quaint village of McGregor

 When to visit

 The village shares the climate of the Little Karoo.
 It has low rainfall and is generally hot in summer and cold in winter.
 Summertime brings the heat shimmering over the vines and the scents of summer heavy in the air.
-Ensure you bring your sunglasses and sunhat as you breezily drift though the town’s attractions or relax and enjoy an ice-cold drink under conclusions examples for essays shade drenched trees.
+Ensure you bring your sunglasses and sunhat as you breezily drift though the town’s attractions or relax and enjoy an ice-cold drink under shade drenched trees.
 Winters in McGregor are delightful with little rain, clear blue skies and chilly evenings round an open fire.
 Excellent locally produced wine is readily available to complete the cosy fireside evenings in the wintertime.